sebkoo/ReadMe/README.md

 # ReadMe
-Email me at bkoo3@gmu.edu to check the source code of my private repositories for projects mentioned at my LinkedIn as below:
+Email me at bkoo3@gmu.edu to check the source code of my private repositories for projects at my LinkedIn as below:

 - Distance Vector Routing (DVR) algorithm
 - Musical Chairs in Haskell Concurrency